oivalian/Melbourne-Housing-Prices/README.md

 # Melbourne-Housing-Prices
-Predict Melbourne house prices based on data from 2016 sales.
+Predict Melbourne house prices based on data from 2016 - 2018 sales.

 > [!CAUTION]
->  This model will not predict current housing prices and is only relevant to data from October 2018.
+>  This model will not accurately predict current housing prices and is only relevant to data from October 2018.

 ## Information